Adzz/live_view_talk/talk.md

 #### Stateless component

+Have their own lifecycle.
+They are called with live_component.
+Exist in the parent process and don't have any state of their own.

 Pull modal out, parent owns the state.

 #### Stateful Component

+Have more lifecycle functions.
+Exist still in the parent process.
+Have their own state.
 Component owns it, parent process though.

 #### Different LiveView